Mosibi/blog.mosibi.nl/_drafts/2021-10-29-cilium-bpg.md

 rm hubble-linux-amd64.tar.gz{,.sha256sum}
 ```

-The following outputs show the observer information which are a result of the `curl http://172.16.10.0/` command on the router.
+The following outputs show the observer information which is a result of the `curl http://172.16.10.0/` command on the router.

 $ hubble observe --namespace default --follow
 Oct 31 15:43:41.382: 192.168.1.1:36946 <> default/web1-696bfbbbc4-jnxbc:80 to-overlay FORWARDED (TCP Flags: SYN)